gilbarbara/react-joyride/README.md

 **holePadding** {number}: The gap around the target inside the hole.
 Defaults to `5`

-**scrollContainerSelector** {string}: The parent container selector element that will scroll when step target is out of view.
-Can also be specified for each step, see step specs below.
-Defaults to ''.

 **scrollOffset** {number}: The scrollTop offset used in `scrollToSteps`.
 Defaults to `20`

 **scrollToSteps** {bool}: Scroll the page to the next step if needed.
 Defaults to `true`